qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

 #.
 In QGIS browser find a layer you want to import to GRASS, note that you can
    open another instance of the browser (:guilabel:`Browser Panel (2)`) if source data are too far from the mapset in the tree.
 #.
-Drag a layer and drop it on the target mapset.
-The imported may take some time for
+3. Drag a layer and drop it on the target mapset.
+The import may take some time for
-   larger layers, you will see animated icon |mIconImport| in front of new layer item until the import finishes.
+   larger layers and you will see animated icon |mIconImport| in front of new layer item until the import finishes.

-It is optional, if raster data in a different CRS will be reprojected using :guilabel:`Approximate` (fast) or :guilabel:`Exact` (precise) transformation and if a link to the source raster is created (using r.external) if the source data are in the same CRS and the format is known to GDAL.
+There is the option, with raster data, to reproject in a different CRS using an :guilabel:`Approximate` (fast) or :guilabel:`Exact`(precise) transformation.
+If a link to the source raster is created (using r.external) it is assumed that the data are in the same CRS and the format is known to GDAL.
 You can set these options in :guilabel:`Browser` tab in :ref:`grass_options`.

-If a source raster had more bands, a new GRASS map is created for each layer with **.<band number>** suffix and group of all maps with |mIconRasterGroup| icon is created.
-External rasters have different icon |mIconRasterLink|.
+If a source raster has more bands, a new GRASS map is created for each layer with a .<band number>
+suffix and a group of all maps with the |mIconRasterGroup| icon is created.
+External rasters have a different icon |mIconRasterLink|.

 .. _managing_grass_data:

 Managing GRASS data in QGIS browser
 ===================================

 *	Copying maps: GRASS maps may be copied between mapsets within the same location using drag and drop.
-* Deleting maps: Right click on a GRASS map and select :guilabel:`Delete` from contex menu.
+*	Deleting maps: Right click on a GRASS map and select :guilabel:`Delete` from context menu.
-* Renaming maps: Right click on a GRASS map and select :guilabel:`Rename` from contex menu.
+*	Renaming maps: Right click on a GRASS map and select :guilabel:`Rename` from context menu

 .. _grass_options: